THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Inside the box, the anchor was separated into three main parts, the roll bar, the shank, and the fluke.
 Each was securely held down by several zip ties and it was apparent that nothing would be moving around.
 Also included were the necessary bolts and lubricant to be used when putting everything together, as well as a universal deck fill lid key.
 That was a surprise, but certainly a welcome one.
 Instructions are also included, though to be honest, if you can’t figure out how to put these three pieces together, you’ll probably have a tough time dealing with more complex systems on a boat!

-Putting everything together was quite easy, although I did not use the lubricant since I disassembled the anchor after putting it together in order to store it and make shipping easier.
+Putting everything together was quite easy.
 I will admit to being slightly surprised at just how large the anchor was when assembled, though it does look quite nice when it’s all new and shiny.
 And it’s certainly heavy!
 We definitely won’t be using this anchor for our dinghy, that’s for sure.